-Whether you’re researching the availability of a business name or checking the status of a business entity, find the information you need from the Alaska Division of Corporations, Business and Professional Licensing’s website.
+Whether you’re researching the availability of a business name or checking the status of a business entity, find the information you need from the state of Alaska Division of Corporations, Business, and Professional Licensing’s website.

 - Limited Partnerships

-The database doesn’t include information for sole proprietorships or general partnership as those registrations are handled at the local level.
+The database doesn’t include information for sole proprietorships or general partnerships, as those registrations are handled at the local level.